 Registration guide: BMI (USA) or similar

 When you register at BMI (USA) or a similar CMO the total shares add up to 200% and writers can use more than half the total amount.
-The numbers shown if you choose this guide reflects that and you should be able to register your new song correctly by using them.
+The numbers shown if you choose this reflect that and you should be able to register your new song correctly by using them.

 Registration guide: ASCAP (USA) or similar